 - you can use a file as target as well as the source.
 This means that for saving the users you don't have to create a new client on another systems, including RFC connections.
 Just use a file as storage for the users, and use it again as a source when you want to copy the users into a client.
 It works even with a huge amount of users (we tested it successfully with an amount of ~150000 users).

 It is so easy.
 For storing all users of a client just a few steps are necessary and the users are stored in a file.
 Specify source and target (in this case a file on your computer), press the "Execute" button, that's it.
-As in this example we use a file for storing the users an SAP connection using a user with dialog capabilities is needed.
-In case you copy the users from an SAP client directly to another one you can also use a connection with a system user.
+In this example we use a file on our computer for storing the users, therefore an SAP connection using a user with dialog capabilities is needed.
+In case you copy the users from an SAP client directly to another one or you use a file on the SAP system you can also use a connection with a system user.

 In this example only a small amount of users are in the source client which of course results in a small data file.
 But also for clients with a huge amount of users the procedure works reliable.
 Data files will be splitted at a filesize of approx. 100MB, the filename will be extended by ".Partn" where n is incremented.
 Sc4SAP stores an ".info" file beside the data file on your computer.
 Keep data file(s) and ".info" file together in the same directory.

 Now let us use the file to copy them into another client (here: 100).
 We select the file as the source and address the client 100 in the system as the target.

 For creating the file we didn't restricted the amount of users and took all ("*").
 Sc4SAP now offers all users for which is data in the selected file.
 Having a look at them there are some I don't want to copy because they already exist in client 100, therefore I leave the "Overwrite" flag empty and don't change the user ID's in the text field.
 But the possibility is there, and in case you want to reduce the amount of users to be copied you can do that!

 Connection established, starting to copy... but errors came up: